JoshDoody/joshdoody.github.io/_posts/2019-05-08-microsoft-salary-negotiation.md

 ### Sign-on bonus

-Even if there's not a Sign-on bonus included with your initial offer, there may be one available.
-Sign-on bonuses, like equity, can range from a nice little amount into the mid-to-high five figures (and possibly higher).
+Even if there's not a sign-on bonus included with your initial offer, there may be one available. sign-on bonuses, like equity, can range from a nice little amount into the mid-to-high five figures (and possibly higher).

-I like to think of the Sign-on bonus as a way to help bridge the gap between your first paycheck and your first RSU vesting date.
+I like to think of the sign-on bonus as a way to help bridge the gap between your first paycheck and your first RSU vesting date.

 #### How flexible is Microsoft on Sign-on Bonus?